pkscout/exautomation/README.txt

 CONFIGURATION:
 The script has a set of default settings that you can see in data/config.py.
-If you want to make changes you can create a settings.py file put in anything you want to override (using the format setting = value).
-You will need to set some things for the script to work (like the authentication information for any source or destination you are using), and unless you're in Hawaii, you almost certainly want to override the GMT offset using the timezone setting.
+If you want to make changes you can create a settings.py file put in anything you want to override (using the format setting = value) or copy the settings-example.py to settings.py and update as needed.

+• The commonapp and fireworks modules require a licensed module to work.
+Once you purchase it (see URL above) you need to add chilkat_license = <string> where <string> is the license key to the settings.py file.
+The script will activate a free 30 day trial the first time you run it.

+• all modules require authentication of some sort, so remember to fill out those sections as needed.
+You can leave the authentication blank for a given module if you are not using that module.

+• By default all downloaded and converted files are saved.
+To cap the size of the download directory, add download_max = x (where x is megabytes) to the settings.py file.

+• By default logs are rolled every day and saved for seven days.
+To keep a different number of log files add logbackup = x (where x is number of days) to the settings.py file.

+• By default the log stores a minimal amount of information.
+If you're having problems, you can enable debug logging by adding debug = True to the settings.py file.
+This generates *lots* of information, so it isn't recommended to leave debugging enabled.

 USAGE: